UNCF/MELLON PROGRAMS PARTNERS

 The Leadership Alliance

 The Leadership Alliance, founded at Brown University in 1992 as a partnership of 23 institutions, came together to develop underrepresented students into outstanding leaders and role models in academia, business, and the public sector.
-Today, this consortium has grown to more than 35 partners and has provided research, mentoring, and networking experiences to over 5,500 scholars.
+Today, this consortium has grown to 41 partners and has provided research, mentoring, and networking experiences to over 6000 scholars.
 The Leadership Alliance uses a time-tested model to leverage its collective resources to address the shortage of individuals from historically underrepresented groups in doctoral training programs, academia, and the broader research workforce.